Thursday, February 28, 2019

 Lee's Kitchen Hints: To crisp up any limp lettuce, first soak the leaves in a bowl of lukewarm water for 5 minutes.
 This allows the cells (or pores) in the lettuce to soak up the water and become plump.
 Drain the lettuce and now soak in ice cold water for another 5 minutes.
 This allows the cells to close and the results will be crisp lettuce.
 Spin dry and place in a salad bowl.
 Any leftover lettuce can be refrigerated in a plastic baggie with a paper towel wrapped around the lettuce.

-2 heads Romaine lettuce, torn or cut into bite-size pieces
+2 heads Romaine lettuce, torn into bite-size pieces

 Dressing